domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 [Swagger](http://swagger.io) tooling for API's built with ASP.NET Core.
 Generate beautiful API documentation, including a UI to explore and test operations, directly from your routes, controllers and models.

-In addition to its [Swagger](http://swagger.io/specification/) generator, Swashbuckle also provides an embedded version of the awesome [swagger-ui](https://github.com/swagger-api/swagger-ui) that's powered by the generated Swagger JSON.
+In addition to its [Swagger 2.0 and OpenAPI 3.0](http://swagger.io/specification/) generator, Swashbuckle also provides an embedded version of the awesome [swagger-ui](https://github.com/swagger-api/swagger-ui) that's powered by the generated Swagger JSON.
 This means you can complement your API with living documentation that's always in sync with the latest code.
 Best of all, it requires minimal coding and maintenance, allowing you to focus on building an awesome API.

 And that's not all ...